bigredfrog/wled2graph/readme.md

 Before you begin, ensure you have met the following requirements:

-- Python 3.6 or higher
+- Python 3.9 or higher
-- Bokeh library
-- Requests library (if making HTTP requests to WLED endpoints)

 You can install the necessary Python libraries by running: